rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 In :numref:`BachetRanking` Line 20 above, we may observe that the *Bachet* scores lead eventually to a ranking result that is better correlated  with the given outranking relation than the previous *NetFlows* ranking (+0.715 versus +0.638).

-A Monte Carlo experiment testing the correlation results obtained when ranking 500 random Cost-Benefit performance tableaux of order 10, involving 13 performance criteria, confirms a clear advantage of the *Bachet* (randomized=100) rule (see :numref:`bachetPerformance` below).

-..
-Figure:: bachetPerformance.png
-   :name: bachetPerformance
-   :width: 500 px
-   :align: center

-   Performance comparison of the three ranking-by-scoring rules

-A heatmap view on the performance tableau illustrates furthermore the actual quality of this *Bachet* ranking result.
+A heatmap view on the performance tableau illustrates the actual quality of this *Bachet* ranking result.

 .. code-block:: pycon
    :linenos: